 η = (Vpeak / π) * (I peak / π) / (Vpeak /2) * (I peak / 2)

 η = 4 / π2

-Types of Rectifier Circuits:
+Types of Rectifier Circuits

-In a single-phase supply, it requires a single diode while in a three phase supply it requires three diodes.
+In a single-phase supply, it requires a single diode while in a three-phase supply it requires three diodes.
 It is not efficient because only half of the input waveforms reaches the output.

-Centre tap rectifier circuit employs a transformer with secondary winding tapped at the centre point.
-Two diodes are connected in the circuit so that each one of them uses one-half cycle of the input AC voltage.
+The center tap circuit employs a transformer with secondary winding tapped at the center point.
+Two diodes are connected in the circuit so that each one of them uses a one-half cycle of the input AC voltage.

-In place of centre tap transformer, in this case, an ordinary transformer is used.
+In place of center tap transformer, in this case, an ordinary transformer is used.
 The AC supply to be rectified is applied to the diagonally opposite ends of the bridge and the load resistor is connected across the remaining two diagonally opposite ends of the bridge.

 The comparison between different rectifiers on the basis of various points are tabulated below.